africanvisionmalawi/avm-site/src/pages/health/index.md

     which feeds over 1000 children in total.
 links:
-- linkText: 'Bicycle ambulances — We found one of the major difficulties for people reaching one of our two free government clinics, was the lack of transport.
+- linkText: 'Bicycle ambulances — We found one of the major difficulties for people getting to a clinics was the lack of transport.
 We have introduced bicycle ambulances in our area. '
   linkTitle: Bicycle Ambulances
   photo: "/img/page-links/link-bicycle-ambulance.jpg"
   url: "./bicycle-ambulances/"